Gethe/wow-ui-source/README.markdown

 **General**

   * The Alliance starting experience for worgen is available.
 Venture through the cursed lands of Gilneas to discover your true path!

-Currently the female worgen character is not available for testing.
+    * Running Wild is a new racial ability for worgen.
+In place of a mount, this ability has a 1.5 second cast time and allows the worgen to run on all fours at their fastest mounted ground speed.

   * The Horde starting experience for goblins is available.
 Beginning on the Isle of Kezan in a goblin paradise, players will face a treacherous road